 - Facilitator

 - Social Support Worker

 - Wellbeing Advisor

-- Wellbeing Coach
+- Wellbeing Coach.

-- No academic entry requirements but you need to complete a declaration regarding criminal offences against the law (including charges pending) and have an interview/course introduction. - Once accepted, you'll need to complete a Police Vetting form. - IELTS 5.5 (no band score lower than 5.0) from one test completed in the last two years, or equivalent.
+- No academic entry requirements but you will need to: - > complete a declaration regarding criminal offences against the law (including charges pending) - > declare any issues that may impact on your ability to be safe and successful in the programme and field work - > provide two referees who can vouch that you are suitable for study and work in health and wellbeing - > undertake an interview - > once accepted, complete a Police vetting form. - IELTS 5.5 (no band score lower than 5.0) from one test completed in the last two years, or equivalent - Must be aged 18 years and over on the date the programme starts. - NCEA Level 2 Literacy or equivalent, i.e. Koru Step 4 on the LNAATs measure. - Applicants will be interviewed by the kaiako.